5 Women On The Beauty & Burden Of Being Caregivers

-Taking care of people is a fundamental facet of life: whether it’s for a friend, a loved one, a stranger, or a pet.
-But there are many, many people for whom caring is not just something that comes up occasionally — it is their entire life.

-There are an estimated 56.4 million in the U.S. and 13.6 million in the U.K. caring for someone.
+There are an estimated 2.65 million people in Australia who are caring for someone.
 This specifically means someone who is unable to perform the tasks and activities of daily life without help, such as the elderly, impaired, or long-term unwell.
 These carers are often, though not always unpaid, with deep emotional bonds to the people they care for.
-Many don’t self-identify as caregivers, because they are “just helping a loved one.”
-And our economies rely on this work: in England and Wales, unpaid carers contribute £162 billion to the economy every year, the equivalent of funding for a second NHS; in the U.S., unpaid carers’ work is currently valued at $600 billion.
+Many don’t self-identify as caregivers, because they are “just helping a loved one”.
+And our economies rely on this work, with unpaid carers contributing billions to the economy every year (an estimate of $77.9 billion in Australia in 2020); in the US, unpaid carers’ work is currently valued at $600 billion.

 AdvertisementADVERTISEMENT